allegro/envoy-control/docs/architecture.md

 There can be many sources, all they have to do is:

-* implement `LocalServiceChanges`
+* implement `LocalClusterStateChanges`
-* be exposed as a bean - if you're using Envoy Control Runner then all of them will be combined in `GlobalServiceChanges`, if not - you have to combine them yourself
+* be exposed as a bean - if you're using Envoy Control Runner then all of them will be combined in `GlobalClusterStateChanges`, if not - you have to combine them yourself

 ### Consul
 Implements a stream of service instance changes coming from Consul discovery service.